-As per Stack Overflow 2019 survey, Python was the most ‘loved’ programming language while Node.js was the most preferred tool among professional programmers.
+As per Stack Overflow 2022 survey, Python was one of the most ‘loved’ programming languages while Node.js was the most preferred tool among professional programmers.

 Reviewing industry-wise adoptions, Node.js has been leading in Computers Electronics & Technology, Lifestyle, Arts & Entertainment, and 16 other categories according to the survey.
 Whereas, Python is a popular choice in industries like Science & Education, Engineering, and several others.

 Node.js vs Python: Detailed Comparison